GENERAL:

 Is SMBX2 related to SMBX 38A (A.K.A.
 SMBX 1.4.x)?

 The two are completely separate.
-Both projects intend to serve as successors to version 1.3 of SMBX, but 38A is its own software developed from the ground up whereas SMBX2 is being built around Redigit’s original code.
+Both projects intend to serve as successors to version 1.3 of SMBX, but 38A is its own software developed from the ground up whereas SMBX2 is being built around a compiled version of Redigit’s original game.
 As a result, compatibility with older episodes tends to be much higher in SMBX2 than in 38A.

 The SMBX Source Code has been released.
 Are you going to make use of it?